Spectral measures and dominant vertices in graphs of bounded degree: Examples of finite graphs with and without dominant vertices

 Observe that $v_0$ and $v'_0$ are null vertices for the multiple eigenvalue $0$, and that the other $v_1, v_2, \hdots, v_n$ are null vertices for the simple eigenvalue $-1$.
 It follows from Corollary~\ref{nullvectorsonly} that $G_n$ does not have any dominant vertex.

 Note that $G_n$ is an integral graph, i.e., that $\frac{1}{2}( 1 \pm \sqrt{ 8n+1 })$ are integers, for $n= 3, 6, 10, 15, 21, 28, ...$. \end{exe}

 \begin{rem} There are thirty connected graphs on $2$, $3$, $4$ or $5$ vertices.
-Five of them have no dominant vertex at all.
-Each of them is the complement of a non-connected graph without dominant vertex.
-The five graphs have numbers $5, 11, 15, 17, 23$ in \cite[Appendix B]{CvRS--97}, and can be described as follows.
+Five of them have no dominant vertex at all; they are described by Figure~4.
+Each of them is the complement of a non-connected graph without dominant vertices.
+(Recall that the complement of a graph $G = (V, E)$ is the graph $G' = (V, E')$ where two distinct vertices $v,w \in V$ are connected by an edge in $E'$ if an only if they are not connected by an edge in $E$.)
+The five graphs appear in \cite{CoSi--57} and \cite[Appendix B, graphs $5, 11, 15, 17, 23$]{CvRS--97}.
+The first and the third graph of Figure~4 are respectively graphs $G_2$ and $G_3$ of Example~\ref{CB1}.